 Why are flats sold as leasehold?

 Freehold includes the land that the property stands on.
 This is why apartments are usually sold as a leasehold.
-If you own one flat in a development that consists of six flats, you do not own the land that the flats are built on, this is why the apartments and leaves the responsibility for the upkeep of the whole building and the land it stands on to the freeholder.
+If you own one flat in a development that consists of six flats, you do not own the land that the flats are built on.
+This means that the responsibility for the upkeep of the apartments, building and the land it stands on is that of the freeholder.

 What is a freehold?